Blog > corporate finance > Seeking investment: Debt vs equity

 Why choose equity funding?

-Whilst some of the business features described above are also valid to an equity provider, such as strong cash flow generation and a strong asset base, you may prefer equity funding because:
+Whilst some of the business features when choosing debt are also valid to an equity provider, you may prefer equity funding because:

 • You lack collateral (asset base to provide security), or have a limited financial history